RyoTakei/Matlab-Class/README.md

 ### Update notes
 - No I will not be posing guides for extra credits.
 Extra credits are extra credits.
 I just want you to do well in this class.
 I'd be happy to give you assistance on extra credits but no guide.
+- Why I ditched the video idea?
+Well, I needed to gather my thoughts before publishing and video was too "on the fly" for me.
+Also I usually make this at like 2-3am, and my parents are sleeping by then.
+So that's also a reason.

 ## Disclaimer
 I'm not your writing teacher, nor I don't care + I don't have time to go through and fix my